MahtabSarlak/Counting-classifying-car-images-using-ViT/README.md

-# Counting and classifying car using fine-tuned ViT
+# Counting and classifying car using fine-tuned ViT in PyTorch

 This is the final project of the deep learning course.
 During this project, first, a dataset of more than 500 Iranian car images from 3 different models ( Peugeot 206, Peugeot Pars, Pride) is gathered by crawling images from car retail websites.
 Because the number of training examples is limited, we use a fine-tuned [Vision transformer](https://arxiv.org/abs/2010.11929) for classification.
 Besides, we use transfer learning with ResNet50 as another classification model.
 However, ViT model performs better than the ResNet50 model.